heshoots/maxprettyjohns/_posts/2015-06-05-vinyl-wrapping-fightstick.md

 ---
 layout: post
-title: Vinyl Wrapping your fightstick, the guide
+title: Vinyl Wrap complete, some tips.
 category: Street Fighter
 tags: [vinyl wrap, fightstick, street fighter]
 excerpt: After finishing vinyl wrapping my fightstick, here are some tips to help you on a similiar endevour
 ---

-The vinyl wrap on my fightstick is now complete, as you can see in the picture above.
-When I started this there were no guidance on doing this with a fightstick, so I will give some here.
+The vinyl wrap on my fightstick is now complete, as you can see in the picture below.
+When I started this there was no guidance on doing this with a fightstick, so I will give some here.

 <figure>